Bayesian forward modelling of cosmic shear data: The BORG framework

 The BORG framework is a Bayesian inference method aiming at inferring the non-linear spatial dark matter distribution and its dynamics from cosmological data sets.
 The underlying idea is to fit full dynamical gravitational and structure formation models to observations.
 By using non-linear structure growth models, the BORG algorithm can exploit the full statistical power of high-order statistics of the matter distribution imprinted by gravitational clustering.
 This dynamical model links the primordial density fluctuations to the present large-scale structures.
 Therefore, the forward modelling approach allows the translation of the problem of inferring non-linear matter density fields into the inference of the spatial distribution of the primordial density fluctuations, which are well described by Gaussian statistics \citep{Planck2018nonGaussianity}.
 The BORG algorithm, therefore, infers the initial matter fluctuations, the dark matter distribution and its dynamical properties from observations.

 Motivated by inflation theory and observational data, the BORG algorithm employs a Gaussian prior for the initial density contrast at an initial cosmic scale factor of $a \simeq 10^{-3}$, time for which density perturbations are linearly growing.
 Initial and evolved density fields are linked by deterministic gravitational evolution mediated by various physics models of structure growth.
 Specifically, BORG incorporates several physical models based on Lagrangian Perturbation Theory (LPT), fully non-linear particle-mesh models \citep{Jasche18BorgPM}, a model based on spatial COmoving Lagrangian Acceleration framework \citep{Leclercq2020sCOLA}, and a semiclassical analogue to LPT \citep{Porqueres2020PPT}.
-While in this work, we used LPT to approximately describe gravitational clustering, any of these dynamical models can be straightforwardly employed within the flexible block sampling illustrated in Fig. \ref{fig:hierarchical}.
+Any of these dynamical models can be straightforwardly employed within the flexible block sampling illustrated in Fig. \ref{fig:hierarchical}.
+To test the inference method, in this work, we used LPT to approximately describe the gravitational clustering.
+However, in a future application of the method to real data sets, we will use the fully non-linear particle-mesh \citep[][]{Jasche18BorgPM} to have a better description of the matter density at small spatial scales, which undergo non-linear dynamics.
+Though the particle mesh will be more costly, it will still be tractable. \citet{Tassev2013} showed that the LPT begins to show significant deviations at $k>~0.2$ h/Mpc, but using the tCOLA modification of the equation of motion we can push the precision of an LPT-like simulation close to a full $N$-body simulation in a few time-steps, at the field level.
+Typically, it can be reached in at least as little as ten time-steps to reach 90\% correlation at $k=1h$Mpc$^{-1}$ with a full $N$-body simulation such as one provided by Gadget-2 \citep{Springel2005}.

 At its core, the BORG framework employs MCMC techniques.
 This method allows inference of the full posterior distribution from which we can quantify the uncertainties in our results.
 However, the inference of the density field typically involves $\mathcal{O}(10^7)$ free parameters, corresponding to the discretised volume elements of the initial conditions.
 To explore this high-dimensional parameter-space efficiently, the BORG framework uses a Hamiltonian Monte Carlo (HMC) method, which exploits the information in the gradients and adapts to the geometry of the problem.
 We need, therefore, the adjoint gradient of the data model, which transforms the error vector from the likelihood space to the initial conditions.
 For the case of weak lensing, we derive this gradient in Appendix \ref{app:gradient}.
 More details about the HMC and its implementation are described in \cite{jasche2010fast} and \cite{jasche2013bayesian}.